-An important inspection that a mobile robot can do at a substation is to check on power couplings, an important consideration given that it is usually a facility with electrical (or switchable) equipment with multiple configurations.
+An important robot inspection at a substation is to check on power couplings, an important consideration given that it is usually a facility with electrical (or switchable) equipment with multiple configurations.
 That inspection is critical because a leading cause of electrical fires and explosions at substations is electrical arcing.
-Arcing occurs when the current breaks through insulation to earth or another phase and the resulting surge can be as high as 40MW of electrical current generated.
-Resultant arc temperatures can be extreme, reaching 20,000°C, which can cause a fire or explosion.
 An ABB study of arc phenomenon found that most switchgear arcing accidents at substations occurred due to human factors during either installation, maintenance or inspection.
 As with so much hazardous work, remove the human factor and the risk tends to decrease, sometimes appreciably.

 Minimize Emissions of SF6